Qoala-T/QC/README.md

 ### Predicting scan Qoala-T score by using Braintime model
 - Open [Qoala_T_step4_validation_novel_data_github.R](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Qoala_T_step4_validation_novel_data_github.R) and follow the instructions.
 - With this R script Qoala-T scores for a dataset are estimated using a supervised learning model.
 This model is based on 784 T1-weighted imaging scans of subjects aged between 8 and 25 years old (53% females).
 The manual quality assesement is descibed in the supplemental meterial of Klapwijk et al ., (in prep). <br /> <br />
 A flowchart of this process can be observed in step 4.
-For the use on your data only the "external cross validation" part is applied.
+The R script includes the "external cross validation" part.
 ![Step 2B](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Figure1_flowchart_step4%20copy.jpg "Step 4")